For many people, becoming a digital nomad is a dream come true.

 This is a huge lesson for most people; the realization that you don’t actually need all that much money if you prioritize certain things in life over others.
 Cutting down on expenses is a great exercise in life.

-But, sooner or later just barely covering your expenses to survive is not enough.
+But, sooner or later, just barely covering your expenses to survive is not enough anymore.
 And with that “barely-getting-by-income” comes a lot of uncertainty.
 Internet income is fickle, trends change, business models are made obsolete in a matter of months.

 As humans, a big part of what drives us is having something to aim for.
 A project or cause that is bigger than ourselves in order to feel useful and valuable and stay motivated.